b-lukaszuk/java_book1_zadanka/ch8/02/README.md

 |---------------------------------|
 </pre>

-You should note that in order to ensure that a double is returned from the calculateAverageMark method you should specifically divide the total of the three marks by 3.0 and not simply by 3 (look back at Chap.
-2 to remind yourself why this is the case).
+[...]

-Another thing to think about is what you choose for the initial values of the marks.
-If you chose to give each mark an initial value of zero, this could be ambiguous; a mark of zero could mean that the mark simply has not been entered—or it could mean the student actually scored zero in the subject!
-Can you think of a better initial value?
+Another thing to think about is what you choose for the initial values of the marks. [...] (in the text of the chapter dummy variables, like -999, were used, BL)

 You can assume that the fees for the student are set initially to 3000.